michielvha/ERM/readme.md

 ## Next steps

-- Created db with a user schema (x)
-  - Add admin user in migration (x)
-  - Provide ability to create new users
+- Provide ability to create new users => Create admin panel with proper RBAC, that allows you to configure new users.
 - Create groups for RBAC
-- Rework the login function to actually care about users, not just the example workflow we have right now. (x)
 - Have a protect endpoint execute armbian build framework based on input headers.

 ### Enhancements